cilium/cilium/Documentation/network/multicast.rst

 and running.
 This guide also assumes Cilium is configured with vxlan mode, which is required when using multicast capability.

+Multicast only works on kernels >= 5.10 for AMD64, and on kernels >= 6.0 for AArch64.

 Enable Multicast Feature
 ========================